Skip to content

 • Visit a gift shop to buy souvenirs and other traditional items.

 • You will enjoy the service here the most.
-Everything is placed to please you, and there is no wonder as this place is client-oriented.
+Everything is placed to please you, and there is no wonder that this place is client-oriented.

-• To treat yourself after a very long day, you can book up a spa session at the wellness center inside the tower.
-Who cares if it’s expensive!
+• You can book a spa session at the wellness centre inside the tower to treat yourself after a very long day.
+Who cares if it’s expensive?
 You are here to give yourself the best of both worlds.

 Seaside road New Zealand, Sky Tower